 OCBC Al-Amin Bank Berhad (OABB) is governed under Islamic Financial Services Act 2013 (IFSA) which requires Islamic Financial Institutions (IFI) to ensure that its aims and operations, business, affairs and activities are Shariah compliant and in accordance with the advice or ruling issued by the Shariah Advisory Council (SAC).
 BNM has issued the Shariah Governance Framework (SGF) that sets out the expectations on an IFI's Shariah governance structures, processes and arrangements to ensure that all its operations and business activities are in accordance with Shariah.
 SGF also provides a comprehensive guidance to the board, Shariah Committee and management of the IFI in discharging its duties in matters relating to Shariah and outlines the functions relating to Shariah review, Shariah audit, Shariah risk management and Shariah research.
-In 2019, BNM issued the revised policy document on Shariah Governance that are well-integrated with business and risk strategies of the IFI.
+In 2019, BNM issued the revised policy document on Shariah Governance that outlines strengthened regulatory expectations for effective Shariah governance arrangements that are well-integrated with business and risk strategies of the IFI.
 In this respect, OABB operationalizes the SGF requirements in its internal Shariah Governance Framework.